rosa-lpz/machine-learning-handbook/use_cases/anomaly_detection_time_series/temperature_&_humidity/Isolation forest.md

 Isolation Forest is a powerful algorithm for anomaly detection, especially in high-dimensional time series data with multiple variables.
 It works well with **non-linear patterns** and is flexible enough to handle non-Gaussian distributions, making it suitable for a wide range of real-world applications.

-Let me know if you need further customization or additional details!